 Carbon monoxide is so dangerous because you can’t smell it.
 That’s why it’s called “the silent killer”.
 People die each year due to carbon monoxide poisoning from faulty gas appliances like fires and boilers.
 This is why gas safety checks are so important and why, by law, we must take all reasonable steps to make sure we do them.

 Mears – who carry out our gas safety checks – have put steps in place for different situations to make sure the work is done safely.
 All engineers have been trained to keep social distancing and practice good hygiene, wiping down surfaces and using hand sanitiser.
-If no one in the household has coronavirus symptoms, the engineer is not required to wear a mask.
-But if, for example, an engineer has to carry out an emergency repair in a household where a tenant does have symptoms or is shielding, the engineer will wear full PPE.
+If an engineer has to carry out an emergency repair in a household where a tenant does have symptoms or is shielding, the engineer will wear full PPE.

 Please rest assured that we are taking the issues relating to the virus extremely seriously and we expect our contractors to do the same.
 Northwards and Mears are following the national guidance from both the Health and Safety Executive (HSE) and Gas Safe.